 ATRRM offers its members multiple opportunities for growth.

 The ATRRM Annual Railway Heritage and Preservation Conference provides seminars on a broad range of topics from social media to locomotive restoration to marketing.
 In addition, this conference and a shorter spring event give all members a chance to get to know one another, share experiences, and ask questions.

-Our quarterly magazine, Tourist Railroads and Railway Museums, is a great source of information about activities at member museums and railroads, information on grants and awards, updates on regulation and legislation, as well as articles on restoration and rail history.
+Our online magazine, TRRM Online, is a great source of information about activities at member museums and railroads, information on grants and awards, updates on regulation and legislation, as well as articles on restoration and rail history.

 The ATRRM web site is visited regularly by members for information on regulation, upcoming events, past issues of the magazine, to locate a part or piece of equipment, and for help with specific questions.